onethawt/idaplugins-list/README.md

 * [DriverBuddy](https://github.com/nccgroup/DriverBuddy): DriverBuddy is an IDA Python script to assist with the reverse engineering of Windows kernel drivers.

+* [Drop](https://hex-rays.com/contests/2017/drop/drop.zip): An experimental IDA Pro plugin capable of detecting several types of opaque predicates in obfuscated binaries.
+It leverages the power of the symbolic execution engine angr and its components to reason about the opaqueness of predicates based on their symbolic context.

 * [DWARF Plugin](https://hex-rays.com/contests/2009/IDADwarf-0.2/README): IDADWARF is an IDA plugin that imports DWARF debugging symbols into an IDA database.
 [Download](https://hex-rays.com/contests/2009/IDADwarf-0.2/idadwarf-0.2.zip)

 * [Dynamic IDA Enrichment](https://github.com/ynvb/DIE): DIE is an IDA python plugin designed to enrich IDA`s static analysis with dynamic data.
 This is done using the IDA Debugger API, by placing breakpoints in key locations and saving the current system context once those breakpoints are hit.